 Indian growers again faced hundreds of bullets from BDR on 7th January, 1994, while cultivating the char-land.
 This was repeated again by the BDR men two days later, on 9th January, 1994, without any provocation by Indian growers.

-DG level talks between the BSFI and the BDR were held in the capital of India, New Delhi over the following week, at which these firing incidents and other Indo-Bangla international border related subjects were discussed.
-The other issues included repair and maintenance of international boundary pillars, international cross-border movements, international illegal immigration of Bangladeshis into India, international trans-border crimes and repatriation of refugees (specially, the Chakma Tribe from India to Bangladesh).
+DG level talks between the BSFI and the BDR were held in the capital of India, New Delhi over the following week, at which these firing incidents and other Indo-Bangla international border-related subjects were discussed.
+The other issues included repair and maintenance of international boundary pillars, international cross-border movements, international illegal immigration of Bangladeshis into India, international trans-border crimes and repatriation of refugees (especially, the Chakma Tribe from India to Bangladesh).